 Technology Command is the capability to have your electronic physical security technology do what you want it to do, in a manageable, scalable and cyber-secure way that helps to maximally enable your organizations operations and bring more business value to the table.

-Day Two of GSO 2025 lets you examine advanced technology capabilities using both hands-on exploration and immersive technology experience through team-based exercises and individual in-depth discussions with technology experts.
+Day Two of GSO 2025 lets you examine advanced technology capabilities using hands-on exploration and immersive technology experience as well as individual in-depth discussions with technology experts.
 The descriptions below will give you some idea of what you’ll be delving into.

 Bring Your Own Risks

 Bring your own risks and get your own people-process-technology use case solutions.
 A multi-layer approach to risk mitigation (no single points of failure) usually involves policy and procedure as well as technology application elements.

 Day Two’s afternoon is dedicated to those kinds of discussions among practitioners as well as with speakers and solution providers.
 This is the time to explore typical deployment timelines and project challenges and learn what’s involved for security and IT role decisions, planning and preparations.

 We Can Now Fix the Key Shortcomings of Most Security Technology Deployments

 Correcting Common Security Deployment Weaknesses.
 We are at a historic watershed moment in the advancement of electronic physical security technology.
 The next 10 years of physical security will be a radical transformation from the previous 50 years – thanks to the latest advancements in AI, automation and intelligent devices, and the continuing exponential advancement of technology.